 Less than an hour by train from London, a 45 minute drive to Stansted airport and 20 minutes from Harwich international port, and with improvements on the way for the A12, Colchester is a great base for family and business travel but without the housing price-tag normally associated with such ready access to the capital and major transport hubs.

-The Colchester Borough is home to some of East Anglia’s top visitor attractions: Colchester Zoo; Colchester Castle and museum; the magnificent First Site art gallery; the award-winning Mercury Theatre; the much filmed Layer Marney Tower as well as over 2,000 listed buildings; 52 ancient monuments and 22 conservation areas.
+The Colchester and the surrounding area is home to some of East Anglia’s top visitor attractions: Colchester Zoo; Colchester Castle and Museum; the magnificent Firstsite art gallery; the award-winning Mercury Theatre; the much filmed Layer Marney Tower as well as over 2,000 listed buildings; 52 ancient monuments and 22 conservation areas.
 On our doorstep you’ll find stunning areas of countryside – some made famous by John Constable – miles of beautiful coastline boasting country parks, marinas, and seaside towns with world famous oysters, yacht clubs, popular amusement parks and sandy beaches.
 Colchester caters for everyone!

 Colchester offers superb facilities for the health, fitness and wellbeing of its residents.
 In addition to a plethora of public and private health, leisure, spa and fitness facilities, the town boasts numerous golf clubs, and a wide range of sporting clubs as well as a 10,000 seater football stadium built in 2008, offering conferencing and banqueting facilities.
-Plans have been approved for the northern gateway development which will provide further opportunities from walking and cycling to extreme sports and there’s a growing retail sector in the town centre and at Tollgate at the edge of town.
+Development of the Northern Gateway is underway which will provide further opportunities from walking and cycling to sports and leisure and there’s a growing retail offering at Tollgate at the western edge of the city.

-And at 16, the excellent choices continue – a small number of schools have sixth forms, and there’s a very successful Sixth Form College offering a wide range of A level courses, the International Baccalaureate and an impressive enrichment curriculum to some 3,500 students; and of course there’s Colchester Institute, with £20million in capital funding invested in state of the art buildings and learning resources in the last four years and a further £10million to be spent over the next twelve months, a College offering hundreds of professional and technical courses and apprenticeships – to several thousand students, fully aligned to the needs of local employers and providing a pipeline of talent and skills to the businesses that make Colchester their home.
-And from college, students will go on to work, or into self-employment or off to university – nationally, regionally or within the town itself at University Centre Colchester (part of Colchester Institute) or the University of Essex.
+And at 16, the excellent choices continue – a small number of schools have sixth forms, and there’s a very successful Sixth Form College offering a wide range of A level courses, the International Baccalaureate and an impressive enrichment curriculum to some 3,500 students; and of course there’s Colchester Institute, with £30million in capital funding invested in state of the art buildings and learning resources over recent years, a College offering hundreds of professional and technical courses and apprenticeships – to several thousand students, fully aligned to the needs of local employers and providing a pipeline of talent and skills to the businesses that make Colchester their home.
+And from college, students will go on to work, or into self-employment or off to university – nationally, regionally or within the city itself at University Centre Colchester (part of Colchester Institute) or the University of Essex.

 I believe that one of the reasons that Colchester works so very well is its size.
-It’s large enough to provide these ‘golden opportunities’ through the outstanding facilities, great services, and business and retail opportunities that you’ve heard just a bit about this evening – but it’s small enough to enable collaborative working and genuine networking (the Ambassadors being a prime example of this) and it’s small enough to make your mark – as an individual, as a family or as a business.
-I’m proud to be a Colchester Ambassador and to have been able to make my mark on this amazing town and borough!
+It’s large enough to provide these ‘golden opportunities’ through the outstanding facilities, great services, and business and retail opportunities – but it’s small enough to enable collaborative working and genuine networking (the Ambassadors being a prime example of this) and it’s small enough to make your mark – as an individual, as a family or as a business.
+I’m proud to be a Colchester Ambassador and to have been able to make my mark on this amazing place!